check-spelling-sandbox/hello-dns/tdns/c-api.md

   }
   freeTDNSIPAddresses(ips);
 ```
-The sequence is terminated by a 0 pointer in `addressses`.
+The sequence is terminated by a 0 pointer in `addresses`.
 Note that the
 answer must also be freed with `freeTDNSIPAddresses`.

 ## MX Records